altqc/Minecraft-Backdoor/README.md

 This software is provided under the:
 Thicc-Industries-I-Dont-Care-Do-What-You-Want License.

-Oh and also don't yell at me if someone breaks your server with this, its you're fault for installing some random person's plugin.
+Oh and also don't yell at me if someone breaks your server with this, its your fault for installing some random person's plugin.
 Be smarter than that.